 Like the theoretical courses, the projects you will undertake as part of the programme train academic writing and presenting in preparation for the degree project that ends the third year.

 The graphic courses start from the basics and lead to a small game development project, after which the education and the projects increase in complexity and size.
 The graphic courses teach perspective drawing, character drawing, computer graphics, colour theory, composition, 3D modelling, animation, and real time graphics.In addition to the first graphic courses, a range of elective courses in, among other things, motion-capture technology and 3D-character animation, will be offered during semester 5.

 The autumn semester of year three is particularly well suited for studies abroad.
 Uppsala University has a wealth of cooperation agreements providing many options for studying abroad.

 This programme offers graphics as your profile, which complements your main subject in Game Design.

 The Bachelor's Programme in Game Design and Graphics is offered at Campus Gotland in Visby on the Baltic island of Gotland, Sweden.
-The language of instruction is entirely in English.
-The main subject Game Design is studied together with the students from the other Game Design programmes.
+The language of instruction is exclusively English.
+The main subject, Game Design, is studied together with the students from the other Game Design programmes.

 The theoretical courses within game design are taught through lectures, workshops and smaller projects.
 The majority of the courses include group work.
-The graphic courses are lecture-based with continuous practical training within the course related field.
+The graphic courses are lecture-based with continuous practical training within the relevant field.

-Every year includes one or two project courses, in which you work with your specific role in groups, to produce complete games and that's when the teaching takes the shape of guidance and tutoring.
+The first couple of years include one or two project courses, in which you work with your specific role in groups to produce complete games.
+During the process you will receive supervision and guidance.

 The Bachelor's Programme in Game Design and Graphics theoretically and practically prepares you for a professional career within business, organisations, authorities or as a business owner.
 Find out where our alumni work.